AI video generation models: Our best picks for jaw-dropping videos

 Do I need one AI video model or multiple models?

 Most creators now use multiple AI video generation models because different systems are better at different tasks.
-One model may handle realism well, while another works better for motion, social clips, or consistency.
+One model may handle realism well, while another works better for motion, stylized visuals, or fast experimentation.
 Multi-model workflows are becoming increasingly common.

 Can AI video generation models make videos with sound?

 Yes, some newer AI video generation models can generate native audio alongside visuals.
-Veo 3 and Sora 2 are among the models currently exploring synced sound, environmental audio, and more complete audiovisual generation workflows.
+Veo 3.1 is currently one of the strongest models for audiovisual generation, including synced environmental sound and more complete audio-driven scenes.

 From script to screen!
 Create stunning videos with our all-in-one AI toolkit